 We work hard to breed high quality Bouviers who reflect our understanding of a complete and correct dog.
 While we choose individuals for breeding who we feel can be competitive in sport or on the farm at home, we simply can't keep all the puppies even a very small kennel such as ours produces.
 Therefore we have the pups from our limited breedings available to the public.

 We do our best to ensure that the puppies are healthy and well adjusted at the time they leave home.
 Because we breed responsibly, we health test our adults before breeding them.
 These health tests are always available to prospective puppy homes.
-However, we have come to realize that once we have done the health testing we feel is necessary and appropriate, we can not determine what nature decides for our puppies once they leave home and are in an environment over which we have no control.
+However, we have come to realize that once we have done the health testing we feel is necessary and appropriate, we can not determine what nature decides for our puppies when they leave our home and are in an environment over which we have no control.
 Sometimes puppies (like humans) can have problems even though their parents are healthy.
 This is a fact that it is important that the prospective puppy home realizes and is comfortable taking responsibility for.

 Prices for Companion quality puppies are priced at $2000.
 This price is based on the puppy being picked up at our home at 8 weeks.
 If you require that the puppy stay with us for longer than 8 weeks, please contact us at least a month beforehand so that we can make plans to care for him/her.
 While our dogs are a huge part of our lives, we do have lives outside of our dog activities!
 Any costs incurred with transportation of the puppy to your home are your responsibility.
 These would generally include a health certificate, shipping kennel and airline cost.